 To access a full copy of the lease and the accompanying schedule click on Kingston Lease (PDF)

 AGM and Self Management

 The EAP-AGM, held on March 7th 2012, was well attended and went off very successfully.
 Draft minutes of the meeting, together with the annual reports of the Chairman, Treasurer and Ealing Allotments Manager can be accessed by clicking on AGM.
 The AGM itself was followed by the ever-popular " Gardeners Question Time" session involving local gardening experts.
 The highlight of the evening, however was the talk on "Self Management - the Pitshanger Experience" given by Doig Simmonds; particularly timely in the light of Ealing Council's plans to change the system of allotment management foreshadowed in Stephen Cole's Allotments Manager report.
-To access a summary of the talk and the ensuing discussion click on self management.
+To access a summary of the talk and the ensuing discussion click on self management in AGM 2012 notes.
 Expect to hear a lot more on this topic over the next year.
 Currently nobody - including the Council itself - seems to know exactly what is happening but it is very clear that we as a community need to be discussing this issue with Council officers before their plans are finalised.
 It is in nobodys interest to let things go right down to the wire as happened with the recent controversy about allotment rent increases.
 See also the Spring 2012 Newsletter.

 Posted: March 22nd, 2012

 Things are Moving